EffectOrientedProgramming/book/Chapters/02_Introduction.md

 - Check the temperature of a nuclear reactor
 - 3D print a model
 - Trigger an alarm
-- Sens slippage in an anti-lock braking system
+- Sense slippage in an anti-lock braking system
 - Stabilize an airplane
 - Detonate explosives